bhavya091213/US-Work-and-Labour/Week7.md

     > “One group which did have access to power gained and one group which was denied power lost.”
     > The Trail of Tears shows that **moral awareness existed** yet was ignored—making it both a warning and a precedent about the abuse of power.

+The Trail of Tears video it shows that many people in the 1830s understood that the Cherokee removal was unconstitutional, illegal, and morally wrong but  yet it happened anyway.
+What does this reveal about power, law, and minority rights in the United States during this period?